mmatusek/testTask/README.md

 ## The Pollution App

-The Pollution App created with React.
-App displays names and descriptions of 10 most polluted cities in selected country from API.
+The App created with React.
+App displays details about user, his posts and posts' comments from API.

 ## Requirements